justjohnd/workflow/README.md

 5. Once logged in to the SSH, continue with Wordpress configuration.
 Enter domain (ex. `my-site.com`), email, username, password, site title.
 6. Set up LetsEncrypt for get SSL for site.
 7. It make take 12 up to 12 hours for the site to be visible.
 Clear cache and reload the site

+### Creating a Public Key
+Do this if you want to access SSH directly from your local computer
+1. In CMD type `ssh-keygen`
+2. Enter through the prompts, setting the location to `~/.ssh/id_rsa.pub` (default file name and path)
+3. Navigate to the directory (note that it will be a hidden file in `/Users`)
+4. View file by `cat id_rsa.pub`
+5. Copy the public key, add a new key in the DO control panel, under the Security section
+6. Paste the key into the key field, name and save
+7. Be sure to add this key to your Droplet when creating it
+8. To access SSH via cmd, type `ssh root@ip-address`

 **Additional Notes**
 - SSL can also be set up manually with the following: <code>certbot --apache -d my-site.com -d www.my-site.com</code>